sirdavesmith/javascript-cypress-automation-snippets/README.md

 # Cypress JavaScript Framework Snippets

-Collection of personal snippets that suggest ideas for how a Cypress framework could look
+Collection of snippets that suggest ideas for how a Cypress framework could look

 Note: These are just snippets for demo purposes - this project won't run